benjamw/repo-plugins/plugin.video.thinktv/README.txt

 Kodi Video Addon for PBS ThinkTV
 For Kodi Krypton and above releases

-version 3.0.16 fixes for website changes version 3.0.15 fixes for displaying episodes - thanks to Brian Murrell version 3.0.14 fix getvideo for new api
+version 3.0.18 fixes for api changes and login issues and remove t1m dependencies version 3.0.17 fixes for api changes version 3.0.16 fixes for website changes version 3.0.15 fixes for displaying episodes - thanks to Brian Murrell version 3.0.14 fix getvideo for new api